Más Allá del Sur

-Más Allá del Sur is Argentine electrotango band Tanghetto's third studio album (or fourth if taken in consideration Hybrid Tango, a side project).
+Más Allá del Sur is Argentine electrotango band Tanghetto's third studio album (or fourth if Hybrid Tango, a side project released in 2004 is included).
 The album was released in November 2009.

 According to the band's website, the album represents a move towards the roots of a more traditional tango, while keeping the modern elements that are a trademark of Tanghetto.

 In 2010 the album received a Gardel Award nomination.